Abhishekk-03/Hospital_Emergency_Room_Analysis/README.md

 **Objective:** Monitor key metrics and trends on a month-by-month basis to identify patterns and areas for improvement.
 Charts to Develop:

-•Patient Admission Status: Track admitted vs. non-admitted patients.
+Patient Admission Status: Track admitted vs. non-admitted patients.
-•Patient Age Distribution: Group patients by 10-year age intervals.
+Patient Age Distribution: Group patients by 10-year age intervals.
-•Department Referrals: Analyze referral trends across different departments.
+Department Referrals: Analyze referral trends across different departments.
-•Timeliness: Measure the percentage of patients seen within 30 minutes.
+Timeliness: Measure the percentage of patients seen within 30 minutes.
-•Gender Analysis: Visualize patient distribution by gender.
+Gender Analysis: Visualize patient distribution by gender.
-•Racial Demographics: Analyze patient data by race.
+Racial Demographics: Analyze patient data by race.
-•Time Analysis: Assess patient volume by day and hour.
+Time Analysis: Assess patient volume by day and hour.

 **Dashboard 2: Consolidated View**

-**Objective:** Provide a holistic summary of hospital performance for a selected date range.
+**Objective:** Provide a holistic summary of hospital performance for a selected date range.Charts to Develop:
-Charts to Develop:

 •Similar metrics as the Monthly View, but aggregated over a customizable date range for broader insights and trend analysis